kodeschreiber/factor/.ipynb_checkpoints/README-checkpoint.md

 [resource]
   url=
   tag=
-  requires='require1 ... requireN'
+  requires=req1 ... reqN
-  env='envfile1 ... envfileN'
+  env=env1 ... envN
   prefix=
-  isolate=
-  tools='tooldir1 ... tooldir2'
+  script=
 ```
 Here are the rules to the CONF file:
 1. `url` should specify the location to the target GIT repository.
 It is required.
 2. `tag` must be a valid tag in that repository.
 The default is `master`
 3. `requires` is a space-separated list of other resource names.
 They will be built first.
-4. `env` is a space-separated list of filenames under "%gitdir%/.factor/.env".
-Add files to that directory that export shell variables for your build scripts
+4. `env` is a space-separated list of section names in the `factor.conf`.
+Add entries to those sections; this will automatically export shell variables for your build scripts (no need to put 'export')
 5. `prefix` is the final destination of your resource's build.
 It will given as the variable `PREFIX` in your build script.
 This value changes if `isolate` is defined.
 You may also use the `%git%` variable to specify the path your GIT project root.
-6. `isolate` is a special field used to run your build script in a overlay-chroot combination.
-Packages like Apache2 can take advantage of this option since it embeds its prefix into its configurations and files.
-This option requires the build to be run as root.
-Resulting files will be chowned back to the user/group of the repository folder.
-The `PREFIX` variable is also modified to the value of `isolate` (the path defined for `isolate` should be the desired 'root' prefix e.x. `isolate=/usr` to get the `PREFIX` '/usr').
-7. `tools` is an important part of `isolate`, since the chroot environment created will not necessarily have all the tools you might need.
-Each directory listed in the variable will be a part of the overlay mount.
-It is highly recommended that you have a resource dedicated to 'busybox' and/or 'gcc', and have them added as dependencies, so that you can have them built and prepared for the overlay. **NOTE**: You cannot specify '/' (or any parent directory to '%gitroot%/.factor') as a tool directory; the overlay will fail.
+6. `script` is the location of the buildscript to execute in the module's directory.
+The scipt must be set as execuatble.
+You may use the `%git%` syntax to specifiy the location.

 ## Command Usage:
 git factor OPERATION TARGET1 ...
 TARGETn